danjmercurio/HotelHTMLGenerator/test/search/README.md

 # This is a dummy directory structure used to test the recursive XML file search.
-### It contains several subdirs and unrelated XML to try to fool the Python program's search algorithm
+### It contains several subdirs and unrelated XML to try to fool the program's search algorithm